alphagov/govuk-prototype-kit-docs/src/make-first-prototype/link-pages-together.md

 [Go to http://localhost:3000/juggling-trick](http://localhost:3000/juggling-trick) and select **Continue** to check the button works.

 The 'Check answers' page template links to the ‘Confirmation’ page by default.
 So you do not need to change the ‘Check answers’ page.

-{% from "govuk/components/pagination/macro.njk" import govukPagination %}
-{{ govukPagination({
-  next: {
-    labelText: "Use components from the Design System",
-    href: "/make-first-prototype/use-components/"
-  }
-}) }}